leeshoe/Practicing-R/Tidy Data Project/CodeBook.md

 The remaining 79 variables are averaged mean and standard deviation measurements of the above subject/activity groupings.
 They are all numeric variables.

 The column names are derived from the original UCI HAR Data set features.txt file, modified to provide maximally readable self-explanatory labels.
 The UCI HAR features.txt file packs four types of information into the original feature names.
-The tidied output breaks up these four types of information using double-colons (::), and breaks up other terms with periods.
+The tidied output breaks up these four types of information using double-colons (::), and breaks up other terms with single periods.
+On some systems, the double-colon resolves to a double-period when imported into a variable using read.table() ... that looks just as clear.

 The tidied columns follow this specific format:
 <ul>